 The yield of volatile oil increased with time.
 Gradually increasing, the yield increases rapidly at 0.5-1.5h, and the yield-extraction time curve changes almost linearly.

 By 1.5h, it has reached 11.2%.
 After 2h, there is almost no product, and the yield remains basically unchanged.
 Therefore, in order to improve efficiency and save energy, the appropriate time is 1.5h.

 Through multiple experiments, the various parameters of supercritical carbon dioxide extraction of wheat germ were studied and analyzed.
-According to the experimental results, the best process parameters of supercritical carbon dioxide extraction of wheat germ oil can be obtained: extraction pressure 30MPa, extraction temperature 45℃, extraction time At 1.5h, the wheat germ size is 100 mesh.
+According to the experimental results, the optimization process parameters of supercritical carbon dioxide extraction of wheat germ oil can be obtained: extraction pressure 30MPa, extraction temperature 45℃, extraction time At 1.5h, the wheat germ size is 100 mesh.
 Under this condition, the yield of wheat germ oil is 11.2%.
 This result provides a good theoretical basis for the industrial production of wheat germ oil.

 CO2 extraction process of wheat oil